China market rout, slowing economy sap demand for luxury cars

 Jimmy Cao, a Beijing-based BMW spokesman, said he was not able to provide an immediate comment.

-The average "maker suggested retail price" (MSRP) for all passenger cars remains relatively high in China, at around 280,000 yuan (29,000 pounds), according to research firm JATO Dynamics.
+The average "maker suggested retail price" (MSRP) for all passenger cars remains relatively high in China, at around 280,000 yuan ($45,000), according to research firm JATO Dynamics.

 But actual prices customers pay when buying cars have fallen steadily since 2012 to slightly less than 170,000 yuan, chiefly because of heavy discounting by dealers, according to JATO.